What You Should See In George Town, Penang - Travelswithsun

 In the 19th century, many mainland Chinese came to Penang to work in the then-booming trading industry.

 As they became more comfortable in Penang, they brought their families and extended families.
+They preferred to stay together, forming their own little communities within Penang.

 Front Of Leong San Tong Khoo Kongsi Temple